bagustris/snr/readme.md

 ## Citation
 Please cite this work as:
 ```
 B.T.
-Atmaja and M. Akagi, “On The Differences Between Song and Speech Emotion
+Atmaja and M. Akagi, “A simple repository for reproducible research based on Python recipe"
-Recognition: Effect of Feature Sets, Feature Types, and Classifiers”, TENCON 2020
-- 2020 IEEE Region 10 Conference (TENCON), Osaka, Japan, 2020.
 ```